SwordPuffin/Splices/README.md

 # How To Play

-There are three modes: normal, free play, and timed.
+There are three modes: normal, free play, and free play with timer.
 The goal in normal mode is to maximise the length of the words available given a limited number of guesses.
 Free play has no maximum word count but free play with timer has a limited time frame so try to go as fast as possible.

 They can be changed with the game controller icon in the top right